scottc11/OK-Degree/README.md

 - `vTaskSuspend()` Suspend a Task
 - `vTaskResume()`
 - `vTaskPrioritySet()` Set the priority of a task at run-time
+- `vTaskDelayUntil()` use this to execute a thread periodically / at a set frequency

+### Idle Hook Function
+Use this task to execute clean up code

+### Tick Hook
+Function that is called by the kernel during each tick interupt.
+You are best off not even using it as it could / will cause jitter in your RTOS system

+### extern void vApplicationStackOverflowHook(xTaskHandle *pxTask, signed portCHAR *pcTaskName);
+If the function is defined, FreeRTOS will invoke it when it detects that it has overrun a stack limit.
+This allows the application designer to decide what should be done about it.
+You might, for example, want to flash a special red LED to indicate program failure.

+## Queues

+Queues are used as FIFO buffers, where data is inserted at the back and removed from the front.
+You can insert data into the queue by passing values or references (pointers), the latter being the most optimal for speed and large data

+A task can be placed in a blocked state in order to wait for data to be available from the queue - as soon as data is available the task is automatically moved into the ready state.

+Task can be placed in a blocked state if queue is full, and as soon as the space becomes available the queue task is moved to the ready state.

+Uses: transfer data from one stask to another, or a task to an ISR, or an ISR to a task.

+### Common Queue APIs -> `xQueueSend()`, `xQueueSendToFront()`, `xQueueSendToBack()`

+### Queuesets
+Allow a task to recieve data from more than one queue without the task polling each queue in turn to determine which, if any, contains data

 ### Terminating a Task
 By default, the functions required to do this are not enabled and need to be configured in `FreeRTOSConfig.h`

+# GCC Reference:

+The `__attribute((unused))` is a gcc attribute to indicate to the compiler that the argument args is unused, and it prevents warnings about it.